WebAssembly/design/FAQ.md

 ## Will I be able to access proprietary platform APIs (e.g. Android / iOS)?

-Yes but it will depend on the _WebAssembly embedder_.
+Yes but it will depend on the _WebAssembly embedder_, also known as the host environment.
 Inside a browser you'll  get access to the same HTML5 and other browser-specific APIs which are also accessible through regular JavaScript.
 However, if a wasm VM is provided as an [“app execution platform”](NonWeb.md) by a specific vendor, it might provide access to [proprietary platform-specific APIs](Portability.md#api) of e.g.